 These Girls Have Guts!

-Girls with Guts challenges the "unladylike" stigmas around IBD and ostomies
+Girls With Guts challenges the "unladylike" stigmas around IBD and ostomies

 The stigmas surrounding inflammatory bowel disease (IBD) and ostomies remain a significant social issue for women, despite the fact that this diagnosis or surgery is common and can occur at a young age.
 This situation can be further complicated by societal expectations of beauty and behavior that might frown upon bathroom talk.
 Girls With Guts (GWG) aims to ensure that women with IBD and ostomies know their value as a woman is not diminished.
 Instead, GWG welcomes them into a community that fosters connection, self-confidence, and self-advocacy.